You-OpenSource/You-Python/README.md

 Another endpoint is provided to convert the output text into speech, the endpoint is `/youdotcom/cts`.
 The message to be converted should be included as a query parameter in the URL, with the key `message` and the value being the message text.
 For example, to convert the message `hello there` into speech, the endpoint would be `/youdotcom/cts?message=hello%20there`

-~~Make sure to include the API key in the header of each request to authenticate it.~~
+Make sure to include the API key in the url of each request to authenticate it.

 We are constantly improving and updating the YouDotCom library and API, so make sure to check back for new features and updates.
 If you have any questions or need assistance, feel free to reach out in the Discusions tab.
 I'm always happy to help.